-My business coach Dan Sullivan, the founder of the Strategic Coach, says that the difference between successful people and unsuccessful people is that successful people have successful habits.
-Well, that seems simple.
-It’s interesting to think about it in terms of your own life.
+My business coach Dan Sullivan, the founder of The Strategic Coach, says that the difference between successful people and unsuccessful people is that successful people have successful habits.
+While that seems simple, it's really interesting to think about it in terms of your own life.

 I'm excited about flip-flopping from 20% of my time to 80% of my time in my unique ability.
 That means I've got to lose old habits and gain new ones.

 How about you?